 - Yogurt: You can use 0% yogurt, however muffins will be less moist.
 Regular (not Greek) yogurt will work as well, so will sweetened or unsweetened applesauce.

-- Egg free: Try flax or chia eggs.
+- Egg free: Try learning how to make a flax egg or chia egg.